GWC-DCMB/ClubCurriculum/Lessons/Lesson01_Jupyter-Setup.md

 Welcome to Girls Who Code!
 We're so excited you're here.

 Throughout the club, we will be writing Python code with Google Colab.
-Colab lets us run our code online
+Colab lets us run our code online so we don't have to install anything on our computers.
+Follow the instructions below to get started.

 1. Go to Google Colab: https://colab.research.google.com